Bats language: History

-Classification & Distribution
+Classification

 Batsbi belongs to the Nakh branch of the Northeast Caucasian language family.
 The language is not mutually intelligible with either Chechen or Ingush, the other two Nakh languages.

 Geographic distribution

-Most speakers of Batsbi live in the village of Zemo-Alvani, on the Kakheti Plain, in the Akhmeta Municipality of Georgia.
+Most speakers of Batsbi live in the village of Zemo Alvani, on the Kakheti Plain, in the Akhmeta Municipality of Georgia.
 There are some families of Batsbi in Tbilisi and other bigger towns in Georgia.

 Phonology

 Vowels

 Batsbi has a typologically common five-vowel system.
-Although some authors claim that all vowels but /u/ contrast in length, no minimal pairs are given in any studies of Batsbi, nor are examples of long vowels available in the literature.
+Although some authors claim that all vowels but /u/ contrast in length, no minimal pairs are given in any studies of Batsbi, nor are many examples of long vowels available in the literature.